CleverTap/clevertap-server-api-examples/README.md

     clevertap = CleverTap(YOUR_CT_ACCOUNT_ID, YOUR_CT_ACCOUNT_PASSCODE)

-    # upload an array of profiles and/or user action events
+    # upload an array of user profiles and/or user action events
     res = clevertap.up(data)

     # download user profiles based on a JSON query